To buy a new climbing rope is pretty similar to getting a mobile phone contract. There are numerous types for seemingly endless uses.

 Static ropes, or kernmantle ropes with low elasticity, are used whenever the strain is strictly static, for example in mountain rescue or as fixed ropes.
 A static rope only has very low elasticity (max.
 5% stretch), therefore it is, strictly speaking, only a semi-static rope, but in colloquial language among climbers it is called static rope.

 These ropes can under no circumstances be used for climbing (lead climbing as well as second climbing)!
-Due to the low elasticity, already a fall with a fall factor 1 can cause serious injury and equipment failure!
+Due to the low elasticity, even a fall with a fall factor 1 can cause serious injury and equipment failure!
 If you want to know more about impact force, we recommend you this site by Petzl.